 Special Hunting Opportunities

-- Special Hunt Opportunities At The Sharonville SGA
+- Special Hunt Opportunities At The Sharonville State Game Area

 During dedicated hunting days, the hunt area will be open only to deer hunters with disabilities who have been drawn for a permit, along with their accompanying companions (commonly referred to as "operators").